rghusbands/Image-Filter-System/README.md

 make run

-(You can then look at my_output.png to see result)
+-You can then look at my_output.png to see result.
+-Can also look at Makefile to see what make and make run do.